Maasai in Tanzania

 Circumcision is performed on both sexes, with the elder men circumcising the teenage boys (who are not permitted to make a noise during the ceremony), and the elder women circumcising the teenage girls (for whom crying is permitted).
 Attempts by the Kenyan government to stamp out female circumcision have failed, primarily due to the fact that it is the Maasai women who defend the practice, not the men.

-Live and Experience the Maasai Life Style Tourist Experience
+Live and Experience the Masai

 Immersive Maasai Cultural Experience: Journey into the Heart of Maasai Lifestyle